CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** 1 Protective Cloak & 2 Protective Mantles
 - **Recommendations:** Might as well pick it up if you have a space open (you'll be fighting battles regardless), but it's no longer useful the way it used to be.

-### Battle of Constitution (3/4) - HuntS3
+### Battle of Constitution (3/4) - HuntS1

-- **Location:** Available in the Luciola Forest
+- **Location:** Elder Library
-- **Quest Path Route:** (open via Hunt Trail HuntS1 The Hunt Begins) • HuntS1 A Battle of Wills • HuntS2 Battle of Merit • **Battle of Constitution** • HuntS4 A Battle of Evolution
+- **Quest Path Route:** (open via Hunt Trail HuntS1 The Hunt Begins) • HuntS1 A Battle of Wills • HuntS1 Battle of Merit • **Battle of Constitution** • HuntS1 A Battle of Evolution
 - **Type:** Battle
 - **Requirements:** Defeat 1 Velts: Water
 - **Rewards:** 15 Hunter Tokens
-- **Recommendations:** Once again, this seems to actually be a chain independent of the Seasons.
-This is the first time the Battle chain has explicitly acknowledged being a chain.
-Presumably, the last Season will have its own Velts to battle.
-But it probably won't be visible till you complete this one, so take into consideration
+- **Recommendations:** This is the first time the Battle chain has explicitly acknowledged being a chain.
+And yes, the chain will continue!

-### A Battle of Evolution 4/4 - HuntS4
+### A Battle of Evolution 4/4 - HuntS1

-- **Location:** Available in the Luciola Forest
+- **Location:** Elder Library
-- **Quest Path Route:** (open via Hunt Trail HuntS1 The Hunt Begins) • HuntS1 A Battle of Wills • HuntS2 Battle of Merit • HuntS3 Battle of Constitution • **A Battle of Evolution**
+- **Quest Path Route:** (open via Hunt Trail HuntS1 The Hunt Begins) • HuntS1 A Battle of Wills • HuntS1 Battle of Merit • HuntS1 Battle of Constitution • **A Battle of Evolution**
 - **Type:** Battle
 - **Requirements:** Defeat 1 Velts: Dust
 - **Rewards:** Wardrobe: Hunt Battle Helmet https://4thewords.com/media/wardrobe/featured/female/wf&#95;634-hunt-battle-helment-3693-42038.png (7 variants)
 - **Recommendations:** Shockingly, Dust Velts is to be found in the Water Region, possibly enjoying Dí at Luko's Inn.
 As far as I can tell, this is the end of the quest chain, but this Velts has particularly nice drops (especially if you've recently opened Raina, or really any area beyond Riza).
-And once again, even though I divide these Velts quests into Seasons, you can complete them all while still being in Season 1.

-### Battle of Merit - HuntS2
+### Battle of Merit - HuntS1

-- **Location:** Available in the Luciola Forest
+- **Location:** Elder Library
-- **Quest Path Route:** (open via Hunt Trail HuntS1 The Hunt Begins) • HuntS1 A Battle of Wills • **Battle of Merit** • HuntS3 Battle of Constitution • HuntS4 A Battle of Evolution
+- **Quest Path Route:** (open via Hunt Trail HuntS1 The Hunt Begins) • HuntS1 A Battle of Wills • **Battle of Merit** • HuntS1 Battle of Constitution • HuntS1 A Battle of Evolution
 - **Type:** Battle
 - **Requirements:** Defeat 1 Velts: Desert
 - **Rewards:** 25 Hunter Tokens
-- **Recommendations:** This is the only S2 quest that requires an S1 quest other than Curator of Elder Library (and the only S2 quest that can be completed without completing S1, for that matter).
-Make sure you're fighting the 3PC version of Velts if you want to tackle this.
+- **Recommendations:** Make sure you're fighting the 3PC version of Velts if you want to tackle this.
 She's tougher than the Mama Tree version, but doable enough.

 ### A Battle of Wills - HuntS1

-- **Location:** Available in the Luciola Forest
+- **Location:** Elder Library
-- **Quest Path Route:** (open via Hunt Trail HuntS1 The Hunt Begins) • **A Battle of Wills** • HuntS2 Battle of Merit • HuntS3 Battle of Constitution • HuntS4 A Battle of Evolution
+- **Quest Path Route:** (open via Hunt Trail HuntS1 The Hunt Begins) • **A Battle of Wills** • HuntS2 Battle of Merit • HuntS1 Battle of Constitution • HuntS1 A Battle of Evolution
 - **Type:** Battle
 - **Requirements:** Defeat 1 Velts
 - **Rewards:** 10 Hunter Tokens
 - **Recommendations:** Velts is meant to be on the challenging side, and this launches her series of challenges roaming all around Oge-Mai.
 I highly recommend this series, because it's basically fighting Velts once in a bunch of places and getting a lot of bragging rights and some nice swag at the end.
+(Also, I'm particularly fond of the last Velts for niche Oh This Is So Great For This One Insanely Specific Thing reasons.)
+Note that you'll fight different Velts over different parts of the game, so you'll need to progress both in this quest and the main game to complete the chain.

 ### Battle Practice - Riza